packit/contributing/README.md

 ## Dependencies

+The **python3-devel**, **krb5-devel** and **gcc** packages are needed in order to be able to

+`pip3 install packitos`

+On Fedora you can install them like this:

+`sudo dnf install python3-devel krb5-devel gcc`

-If you are introducing a new dependency, please make sure it's added to:
+If you are introducing a new python dependency, please make sure it's added to:

 - `setup.cfg`